HTTPArchive/almanac.httparchive.org/src/content/en/2019/fonts.md

 **06.46: Uses a Google Fonts link**

-- [ ]  *Editors note: If the intention here was to measure if pages used an optimized single CSS request for the Google Fonts stylesheet (versus a bunch of disparate ones)—was that what was measured?*
+- [ ]  *Zach’s note: If the intention here was to measure if pages used an optimized single CSS request for the Google Fonts stylesheet (versus a bunch of disparate ones)—was that what was measured?*
 - [ ]  [CONTENT_NEEDED]

 **06.47: Uses a Google Fonts link first**